spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202307.0/glue-api/data-exchange-api/install-the-data-exchange-api.md

     - /docs/scos/dev/feature-integration-guides/202307.0/glue-api/data-exchange-api-integration.html
 ---

-This document describes how to install Data Exchange API.
+This document describes how to install the Data Exchange API.

-Data Exchange API is a powerful tool that enables seamless interaction with your database.
-You can easily access your data by sending requests to the API endpoint.
+Data Exchange API is a powerful tool that enables seamless interaction with databases.
+You can easily access data by sending requests to a dedicated API endpoint.
 It lets you retrieve, create, update, and manage data in a flexible and efficient manner.

 ## Install feature core